Phase diagram of solution of oppositely charged polyelectrolytes: Screening by monovalent salt.

 In the case of $zL<r_s\ll L$, $C_t$ is still given by Eq.~(\ref{eq:Ct}).
 Minimizing the free energy as in subsection~\ref{sub:diagram}, we get

 And $y$ is still given by Eq.~(\ref{eq:y}).
 Setting $y=0$ and $y=1$, the boundaries of the coexistent region are (see Fig.~\ref{fig:phase})

 In the other case of $r_s\ll zL$, $C_t$ is given by Eq.~(\ref{eq:ct2}).
-Again the free energy Eq.~(\ref{eq:fyz4}) has no minimal extremum but a maximal extremum.
-And the minimal free energy is achieved at $z=1$.
+Again the free energy Eq.~(\ref{eq:fyz4}) has minimum at $z=1$.
 This leads to the coexistence of free complexes and the single drop is preferred (see Fig.~\ref{fig:phase}).

-We are now ready to determine the position of the line at which three phases coexist in Fig.~\ref{fig:phase} (it is also the upper boundary of the tadpole phase and the two two-phase coexistent regions).
-The critical $r_s$, $r_c$, is determined by the cross point of $x_2(r_s)$ and $x_3(r_s)$.
+We are now ready to determine the position of the line at which three phases coexist in Fig.~\ref{fig:phase} (it is also the upper boundary of the tadpole phase and the two mixed phases).
+The critical $r_s=r_c$, is determined by the point where of $x_2(r_s) = x_3(r_s)$.
 In the leading order, we have

-Unfortunately, $r_c$ is large and not easily realized in experiments.
-For example, for $b=7$ $\AA$ and $L=100b$, $r_c\simeq 99b=693$ $\AA$.
-This means that the tadpole phase and all phase coexistence related with it are typically not relevant to experiments.
-Physically, comparing with inter-complex disproportionation, the tadpole phase (intral-complex disproportionation) is better in the Coulomb energy, and worse in the surface energy.
-For the Coulomb energy to be more important, $r_s$ has to be large.
-Therefore the tadpoles must be extinct at small $r_s$.
+Thus, $r_c$ is very large.
+For example, for $b=7$ $\AA$ and $L=1000b$, $r_c > 690b$.
+This means that the tadpole phase and all mixed phases related with it are not relevant to typical experiments.

-Finally we consider the coexistence of free complexes and the single drop (see Fig.~\ref{fig:condensate}a) when $r_s<r_c$.
+Finally we consider the coexistence of free complexes and the single drop (see Fig.~\ref{fig:condensate}a) for realistic $r_s < r_c$.
 Combining Eqs.~(\ref{eq:fcomplex}) and (\ref{eq:fdrop}), we have

 where $C$ is given by Eq.~(\ref{eq:C2}).
 Minimizing the free energy, we have